Hiboy MAX V2

 Hill Climb

-In our 200-foot, 10% average grade hill climb test with a 165 lb rider, the Max V2 struggled up the incline.
+In our 200 ft, 10% average grade hill climb test with a 165 lb rider, the Max V2 struggled up the incline.
 It took the climb in 29.3 seconds, and had an average speed of 4.7 mph.

 In our tests, it sped up the first 38 feet, but for the rest of the distance the speed decreased as it went up the hill.
 It left us wanting to give it another kick-push, as it just doesn’t have a ton of “go” on an incline.